University High School, Melbourne: Story Street Campus

 Sharman Hall + Canteen & Gymnasium - Sharman Hall is the school’s assembly and performance hall, used for whole-school gatherings, musicals and public events.
 The hall is named after a long-serving principal of the school.
 It adjoins the Gymnasium and Canteen Complex that contains a full indoor sports court (upstairs) and the student canteen and cafeteria area downstairs.
 The canteen level provides additional indoor seating and locker space.
 The gymnasium supports court sports and physical education classes.

-Art & Technology Building - The Art and Technology Building is a three-storey building (800s and 900s classrooms) that serves as the centre for creative and practical learning.
-It is dedicated to the visual arts and design technology, providing a broad spectrum of specialised classrooms for painting and drawing, as well as classrooms for woodwork and metalwork, and textiles classrooms for sewing and fabric design.
+Art and Technology Building - The Art and Technology Building is a three-storey building (800s and 900s classrooms).

-Music wing - The Music Wing provides a dedicated environment for the study and performance of music at The University High School.
-This specialist facility includes a suite of classrooms designed for ensemble rehearsals, theory instruction and music technology, together with a number of sound-proofed practice rooms that allow students to refine their instrumental and vocal skills individually or in small groups.
+Music Wing - The Music Wing includes a suite of classrooms designed for ensemble rehearsals, theory instruction and music technology, together with a number of sound-proofed practice rooms.

-EBS Building - One of the most significant additions to the campus in recent years is the Elizabeth Blackburn School of Sciences building.
-Opened in 2014 on land adjacent to the main campus (formerly part of Melbourne University’s Veterinary Science school), the EBS building is a modern two-storey facility tailored to advanced science education.
-It includes university-style lecture theatres, cutting-edge laboratories, collaborative study areas and its own resource centre.
-Named after Nobel laureate and UHS alumni Elizabeth Blackburn AC, this building allows Year 10–12 science students to engage in a specialised curriculum in an inspiring setting.
-The EBS initiative is a joint venture with the University of Melbourne and nearby research institutes, reflecting a forward-thinking approach to science education at Uni High.
+EBS Building - The Elizabeth Blackburn School of Sciences building was opened in 2014.
+It includes university-style lecture theatres, laboratories, collaborative study areas and its own resource centre.

-GTAC Centre - In 2004, the school became home to the Gene Technology Access Centre (GTAC) – a state-of-the-art genetics and biology laboratory complex built in partnership with the Victorian state government and various research institutes.
-GTAC is not only used by Uni High students but also serves as a science outreach facility for school students across Victoria.
+GTAC Centre - The Gene Technology Access Centre (GTAC) is a genetics and biology laboratory complex built in 2004 in partnership with the Victorian state government and various research institutes.
+GTAC is occasionally able to be used by Uni High students and is a science outreach facility for school students across Victoria.